JeremiahKaren/35percent.github.io/_posts/2017-01-25-draft-one-the-elephant-fva.md

 Southwark was now willing to sacrifice affordable housing in turn, to make good the loss.
 On Lendlease's side, the viability assessment notes that having on-site affordable housing would _'have a negative impact on the value of the private units'_ and would require a 2.5% reduction in the price; paying £3.5m towards a leisure centre right on its doorstep saved Lendlease from this expedient and gained it over £5m[^3].

-There are two conclusions to be drawn from this sorry tale; Southwark is no match for developers in these joint ventures; the money it is getting might look good in a [press release](http://www.southwark.gov.uk/news/2017/mar/council-confirms-22m-from-one-the-elephant-will-pay-for-leisure-centre), but it's the developer who is walking away with the lion's share.
+There are two conclusions to be drawn from this sorry tale; [Southwark is no match for developers](http://35percent.org/2014-01-11-flogging-the-elephant/)in these joint ventures; the money it is getting might look good in a [press release](http://www.southwark.gov.uk/news/2017/mar/council-confirms-22m-from-one-the-elephant-will-pay-for-leisure-centre), but it's the developer who is walking away with the lion's share.
 Second, viability assessments are useless, they don't capture the full value created by these enormous gold-panelled towers and it is nonsense to claim that they don't turn enough profit to give us any affordable housing.

 ![](/img/onetheelephantgold.jpg)